JackSzwergold/Writing/memories/Putting Trick Candles on Howie’s Birthday Cake But Realizing it Was a Mistake Since it Was an Ice Cream Cake.md

 So I checked the price on the pack of trick candles—which was about $1.50 or so—then checked my pocket change and realized had just enough to score them.

-I ran out of the store and showed the candles to my dad.
+I ran out of the store holding a small paper bag that had the candles and proudly showed the candles to my dad.
 He looked at the package and carefully read the writing, “‘Trick Candles?’
+We have candles!
 Why do you need this?”
 I just grinned and shrugged and headed back home.

 ***